Rapper Troy Ave Shot Twice On Christmas Day, In Stable Condition After Being Hospitalized

 — New York City Alerts (@NYCityAlerts) December 26, 2016

 “My heart goes out for his family.
 I know this is something they all worry about,” Stella stated.
-“It is unfortunate that this is something in the back of his mind… always the possibility of being targeted.”
+“It is unfortunate that this is something in the back of his mind…always the possibility of being targeted.”

 According to Mass Appeal, this isn’t the first time that Troy Ave has been involved in a shooting.
 A violent outbreak took place in May during rapper T.I.’s show at the Irving Plaza, and multiple victims (including Ave) suffered injuries.
 Ave’s bodyguard died as a result of this, and the 31-year-old Brooklyn rapper was later released on bail.